Ronyonka/win2025-stig-audit/README.md

 - Some checks are specific to domain controllers and will report as not applicable on non-DC systems.
 - Several checks inspect Active Directory, certificate, and file-system permissions, so they should be run on the live target system rather than copied output.
+- The older flat script layout is being phased out in favor of the category-based `scripts/CAT I`, `scripts/CAT II`, and similar folders.